Music Therapy and Neuro-disability: an Exploration of the Benefits of Joint Working

 This one-day course is open to anyone working with individuals with an acquired brain injury and neurodegenerative diseases, who want to increase their clinical skills and knowledge of this population.
 The focus of the day will be primarily on joint clinical work where there is a partnership involving music therapy and its associated techniques.
 Joint work has been found to be beneficial for patients to achieve their goals/potential.

 We welcome music therapists who have experience, or are interested, in joint working and clinicians who have experience working with music therapists or would like to learn more about music therapy in the field.
 Students are also welcome.

-Presenters will include members of the MDT from the RHN and experts from other organisations.
+Presenters will include members of the multi-disciplinary team from the Royal Hospital for Neuro-disability and experts from other organisations.